20 Best Sunrise Hikes on Oʻahu, Hawaiʻi

 Distance: 11.6 miles / 18.7 km

-Read My Separate Post: Stairway to Hell (ʻAiea Ridge)
+Read My Separate Post: ʻAiea Ridge Trail (Stairway to Hell)

 Best Sunset Hikes on Oʻahu

-If you’re interested in reading more, I wrote a very similar list about the best sunset hikes across Oʻahu in an entirely separate post.
+If you enjoyed reading my sunrise recommendations, I have also written a similar list about the best sunset hikes across Oʻahu, which you can read in my separate article linked below.

 Read My Separate Post: Best Sunset Hikes on Oʻahu